Generic Name: dexamethasone sodium phosphate

-Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess, or other pyogenic infection, also in diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency, hypertensions, osteoporosis, and myasthenia gravis.
-Signs of peritoneal irritation following gastrointestinal perforation in patients receiving large odses of corticosteroids may be minimal or absent.
+Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess, or other pyogenic infection, also in diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency, hypertension, osteoporosis, and myasthenia gravis.
+Signs of peritoneal irritation following gastrointestinal perforation in patients receiving large doses of corticosteroids may be minimal or absent.
 Fat embolism has been reported as a possible complication of hypercortisonism.

 When large doses are given, some authorities advise that antacids be administered between meals to help prevent peptic ulcer.

 Steroids may increase or decrease motility and number of spermatozoa in some patients.

 Phenytoin, phenobarbital, ephedrine, and rifampin may enhance the metabolic clearance of corticosteroids resulting in decreased blood levels and lessened physiologic activity, thus requiring adjustment in corticosteroid dosage.
 These interactions may interfere with dexamethasone suppression tests which should be interpreted with caution during administration of these drugs.